Legislative Priorities Archive

 2024 Legislative Session

-The CLHO Board of Directors and Legislative Committee does not put forward a policy platform for the short Legislative Sessions.
-Instead, CLHO supports a handful of bills and will work in coalitions with other advocates.
-CLHO will also monitor the session for bills of interest to public health.
-To receive legislative updates, sign up for the quarterly CLHO Newsletter.
-If you are part of a local health department in Oregon, email .(JavaScript must be enabled to view this email address) to receive weekly legislative updates during the session.
+The CLHO Board of Directors and Legislative Committee did not put forward a policy platform for the short Legislative Sessions.
+Instead, CLHO supported a handful of bills and worked in coalition with other advocates.
+CLHO also monitored the session for bills of interest to public health.

 CLHO Federal Priorities

 The CLHO Legislative Committee and Board of Directors approved CLHO’s priorities for federal advocacy for 2024.
-These priorities include (click on each priority to learn more from national partners):
+These priorities included:

 CLHO advocates for these priorities in partnership with national organizations, such as the National Association of County and City Health Officials.